 Whether I am climbing mountains, diving in the sea, walking in a nature preserve, or just quietly sitting at the end of the cliff and listening to music, I feel light.
 I see things from a more positive perspective.
 It helps me think with optimism.
 It allows me to come up with a wise decision that will enable me to be more careful and considerate of others.
 Nature reminds me that I am not alone and I’m not created to be alone.

 I do nature meditation, sometimes with a group and other times just by myself.
 It is a practice that helps me a lot whenever something is troubling me.
 I do it by trying to identify myself with anything around me which could relate to how I feel.
 Like when I’m struggling with a feeling of worthlessness, I try to change this by seeing how the older trees in the forest, in the park or along the road provide shelter for some animals and shade for people passing by.
 This kind of activity allows me to appreciate things better and encourages me to turn negative situations and thoughts into positive ones.
+As Andrea F. Polard, PsyD explains, “Meditation is not just relaxing, but to be keenly aware of the present moment while not interfering with mental activities that revolve around our little self.”
 It allows me to feel less depressed and sorry for myself and others around me.
 It reduces my stress and keeps me back on track by not isolating myself from others who caused me my troubles, believing that I can be like an old tree who can provide shade and shelter to these passersby, and I may at one point infect others with my positive attitude.

 I also enjoy interacting with animals.
 Studies show that petting them reduces our agitation and the tendency to be aggressive.